ovcharovvladimir/Prysm/voter/README.md

 For detailed information on protocol primitives including collations, see: [Protocol Primitives](#protocol-primitives).
 We will have 2 types of nodes that do the heavy lifting of our sharding logic: **proposers and attesters**.
 The basic role of proposers is to fetch pending transactions from the txpool, wrap them into collations, grow the shard chains, and submit cross-links to the beacon chain.

 We still keep the Ethereum main chain and deploy a smart contract into it known as the **Validator Registration Contract**, where users can deposit and burn 32 ETH.
-Beacon chain nodes would listen to deposits in this contract and consequently queue up a user with the associated address as a validator in the beacon chain PoS system.
-Validators then become part of a registered validator set in the beacon chain, and are committees of validators are selected to become attesters on shard chains in certain periods of blocks until they are ventually reshuffled into different shards.
+Beacon chain nodes would listen to deposits in this contract and consequently queue up a user with the associated address as a voter in the beacon chain PoS system.
+Validators then become part of a registered voter set in the beacon chain, and are committees of validators are selected to become attesters on shard chains in certain periods of blocks until they are ventually reshuffled into different shards.

 Attesters are in charge of checking for data availability of such collations and reach consensus on canonical shard chains.
 So then, are proposers in charge of state execution?
 The short answer is that phase 1 will contain **no state execution**.
 Instead, proposers will simply package all types of transactions into collations and later down the line, agents known as executors will download, run, and validate state as they need to through possibly different types of execution engines (potentially TrueBit-style, interactive execution).